flipperdevices/flipperzero-firmware/README.md

 [Flipper Zero Firmware](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/ReadMe.md) <= READ THIS READ ME</h2>
 <b>Latest Updates:</b>

-- Updates from OFW
+- Updates from OFW July 25th, except #1437 which contradicts with RM changes somehow
 - Updates for api_symbols
-- New app updates coming soon
+- Updates for apps and Manifest

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>